MicrosoftDocs/Viva/Viva/insights/advanced/analyst/custom-metrics.md

 ##### Select which collaboration type(s) you want to measure

-You're not able to edit this setting.
-The dropdown will always read, "Meetings attended."
+You're not able to remove any preselected types.
+The dropdown will always include, "Meetings attended."

 ##### Filter and define collaboration type(s)

-Since **Meetings attended** is auto-selected as the collaboration type for all meeting query metrics, you'll only add filters for this collaboration type.
+Since **Meetings attended** is auto-selected as the collaboration type for all meeting query metrics, you'll add filters for this collaboration type.

 >[!Note]
 >Some metrics, like **Number of attendees who joined the meeting on time**, have existing filters.
 These existing filters appear in a white box and are grayed out.
 You can view these filters, but you're not able to edit them.
 If a metric has existing filters, you can still add your own custom filters to it.